- Events and Networking

-The Entrepreneurial Greenhouse Program is a selective, application-based course that helps second-year Columbia Business School students to prepare their businesses for investment by providing support and guidance throughout the semester, funding for pre-launch expenses, access to experts in key fields, and opportunities to present business concepts to professional investors.
+The Entrepreneurial Greenhouse Program is a selective, application-based course that helps second-year Columbia Business School students prepare their businesses for investment by providing support and guidance throughout the semester, funding for pre-launch expenses, access to experts in key fields, and opportunities to present business concepts to professional investors.
 In its inaugural year, more than half of the ventures incubated in the Greenhouse were launched by graduation.

 During their participation in the class, students consult with seed funders to refine their presentations.
 Sponsors — which include venture capital firms, Internet incubators, law firms, technology providers, and accounting and consulting firms — provide financial support, pro bono services, and advice.

 The Greenhouse class provides seed funders with the opportunity to invest in student projects and also helps many students prepare for application to the Spring Venture Showcase and ultimately, the Eugene Lang Entrepreneurial Initiative Fund.